The ethical imperative: Act always so as to increase the number of choices.

 Only those questions that are in principle undecidable, we can decide.

 The system now means, not a thing, but a list of variables.
-This list can be varied, and the experimenter’s commonest task is hat of varying the list („taking other variables into account“) until he finds a set of variables that gives the required singleness.
+This list can be varied, and the experimenter’s commonest task is that of varying the list („taking other variables into account“) until he finds a set of variables that gives the required singleness.

 … an explanatory principle – like ‘gravity’ or ‘instinct’ – really explains nothing.
 It’s a sort of conventional agreement between scientists to stop trying to explain things at a certain point.

-Everything said is said by some observer with a particular intent.
+Everything said is said by some observer.

 We don’t see things as they are; we see things as we are.